josephbak/100days-of-code-python/day45-bs4/README.md

 # Beautifulsoup4
-This program scrapes date from Hacker News using Beautifulsoup4.
+This program scrapes data from Hacker News using Beautifulsoup4.